Alfresco/alfresco-identity-service/docs/deploy/is-customize.md

 4. [Add a new user](http://www.keycloak.org/docs/4.5/server_admin/index.html#_create-new-user) with a username of "testuser", email of "test@test.com" and first and last name of "test".

 #### Manually import a realm file post-deployment
-The below steps explain how to import a realm file post-deployment.
+The following steps explain how to import a realm file post-deployment.

 1. Create a realm file based on the [sample realm file](../../helm/alfresco-identity-service/alfresco-realm.json) provided in this project, or just use the sample file as it is.